GoDaddy bans neo-Nazi site Daily Stormer for disparaging woman killed at Charlottesville rally

 Siskind’s post was shared more than 5,000 times.

 GoDaddy spokesman Dan Race confirmed the company’s decision to boot the Daily Stormer in an email to The Washington Post.
-He said the article about Heyer violated GoDaddy’s terms of service, Race said.
+He said the article about Heyer violated GoDaddy’s terms of service.

 “Given The Daily Stormer’s latest article comes on the immediate heels of a violent act, we believe this type of article could incite additional violence, which violates our terms of service,” Race wrote in the email.